 We also have a pipeline of pre-investigational new drug product candidates, including TNX-301.
-TNX-301 is a fixed dose combination drug product, or CDP, containing two FDA-approved drugs, disulfiram and selegiline.
-We intend to develop TNX-301 CDP under Section 505(b)(2) of the FDCA as a potential treatment for alcohol use disorder, and we have commenced formulation development work on TNX-301.
-In addition, we own rights to intellectual property on two biodefense technologies: one relating to the development of novel smallpox vaccines; and the other to the development of protective agents against radiation exposure.
+TNX-301 is a fixed dose combination drug product, or CDP, containing two FDA-approved drugs, disulfiram and selegiline HCl.
+We have commenced formulation development work on TNX-301.
+We intend to develop TNX-301 CDP under Section 505(b)(2) of the FDCA as a potential treatment for AUD, for which a Pre-IND meeting with the FDA is scheduled to be held in February 2016.

+In addition, we own rights to intellectual property on biodefense technologies relating to the development of novel smallpox vaccines as well as to the development of protective agents against radiation exposure.
 We have begun nonclinical research and development on these programs.
 The FDA Animal Efficacy Rule provides a mechanism for product licensure when human efficacy studies are not feasible or ethical.
 As a result, the licensure of these biodefense products in the U.S. may not require human efficacy studies, which we believe will reduce our development costs and risks compared to the development of other NCEs or new biologic candidates.